ThemePoint/Shopware-Client/DOCUMENTATION.md

 Note that the domain may not include the api-path.
 As exemple your API-Url is 'http://www.example.com/api/' the `domain` parameter is `http://www.example.com` and the `apiPath` parameter is `api`.

+The connection implements a timeout function.
+Informations how to handle the timeout you can find later this documentation.

 Client
 ------